Meeting and surpassing all audience expectations every day.

 Okay, fine.

-They had to they had a dial it back.
+They had to dial it back.

-The Pope said that his long-awaited encyclical on the environment was almost finished, and that he hoped it'd be published in June in time to provide food for thought ahead of the UN climate meeting in Paris in November.
+The Pope said that his long-awaited encyclical on the environment was almost finished and that he hoped it'd be published in June in time to provide food for thought ahead of the UN climate meeting in Paris in November.

-Speaking to reporters on the plane, taking him from Sri Lanka to Manila.
+Speaking to reporters on the plane, taking him from Sri Lanka to Manila, he was asked specifically if man was mostly to blame for climate change.

-He said, Well, I don't know if it's all man's fault, but the majority is, for the most part, it's man who continuously slaps down nature.
+He said, well, I don't know if it's all man's fault, but the majority is for the most part.

 Man.